 What is an Excessive Withdrawal Fee?

 An excessive withdrawal fee comes from a regulation imposed by the federal government, Regulation D, which limits the number of withdrawals that can come out of a savings or money market account to six (6) in a single month.
-Your financial institution is required by law to charge a fee; however the exact amount of the fee is up to each financial institution.
+Your financial institution is required by law to limit your account this way; some banks and credit unions charge a fee however the exact amount of the fee is up to each financial institution.
+Others simply stop you from making the transaction all together.
 If you are considering opening a new account somewhere you need to ask about this type of charge, they can range anywhere from $5 to $30 or more.
 Some financial institutions also start charging a fee after only three withdrawals, so pay attention to the fine print before opening an account.